rewajkale/Smartnews/README.md

 7)to run the application - `python run.py`

+Project by Karan Chaudhari (kc3289) and Rewa Jayant Kale (rjk422):

 **Currently completed features -**

-1)login(based on openid)
+1)login(based on openid)  --- By Karan Chaudhari

-2)news api data extraction
+2)news api data extraction  --- By Karan Chaudhari

-3)passing news api data to curate and process articles
+3)passing news api data to curate and process news articles  --- By Karan Chaudhari

-4)curate and process obtained data using newspaper article
+4)curate and process obtained data using newspaper library for similar news articles --- By Karan Chaudhari

-5)Ui features
+5)Dropdown to select a particular category of news like (business, entertainment, science-and-nature, music, technology, etc.) --- By Rewa Jayant Kale

+6)Storing the data for user views, news articles, recommendations in Elasticsearch  --- By Rewa Jayant Kale

-6)Recommending news articles based on keywords
+7)Recommending news articles based on user views using NLP algorithm --- By Rewa Jayant Kale

+8)Added an additional feature of sending emails (using Gmail address) and sms to any (T mobile number) using MIMEMultipart and MIMEText python libraries  --- By Rewa Jayant Kale

+9)Improved the UI through CSS styles --- By Rewa Jayant Kale